trebaud/trebaud.github.io/content/posts/AI-xRisk.md

 AI safety is a vast and fascinating field and there are many topics I didn't cover here like capability control, kinetics of capabilities development (FOOM or not?), multipolar scenarios (refer to "Superintelligence" by Nick Bostrom for a more in depth discussion on these topics) or outer and inner alignment (most of what we talked about here could be considered as outer alignment).

-It is plausible that real AGI is still decades away and that it will require more than just scaling of the current transformer architectures, [here](https://arxiv.org/abs/2305.18654) is a good paper that explores limits of current systems.
+AGI might still be decades away and might require more than just scaling of the current transformer architectures, [here](https://arxiv.org/abs/2305.18654) is a good paper that explores limits of current systems.
+[Bill Gates](https://multiplatform.ai/bill-gates-suggests-that-generative-ai-may-have-reached-a-plateau-despite-openais-optimism-about-gpt-5/) is already anticipating a plateau for generative AI and doesn't think next gpt iterations in the next 5 years will bring the same kind of breakthroughs that we saw this year.
 But again at the risk of sounding repetitive, we don't need to get to "real" AGI, whatever that means, to get to powerful actions to goals optimizers capable of real damage.

-It is also entirely possible that building AGI safely is the equivalent of trying to build a perpetual motion machine in the informational realm.
-Some people will find this idea absurd, but impossibility results exist everywhere, not only in mathematics but in physics as well.
+It is only a matter of time untill we get to general powerful optimizers and it is entirely possible that building AGI safely is the equivalent of trying to build a perpetual motion machine in the informational realm.
+Some people will find this idea absurd, but impossibility results exist everywhere.
 Something like the 2nd law of thermodynamics might prevent a lesser optimizer from achieving alignment with a more powerful one.